Kids Bike Size Guide

-The same balance bikes work for girls and boys.
+All our balance bikes are suitable for girls and boys.
 Kidvelo Bikes have a low step-over frame making them easy to mount.

-All bikes in the Kidvelo range have quick-release clamps to adjust the seat height, and a scale marked on the post so you can easily fine-tune as children grow.
-Handlebars that you can set for near or far reach and adjust the height.
+All bikes in the Kidvelo range have quick-release clamps (Rookie 12) or allen key clamps (Rookie 14 & 18) to adjust the seat height, and a scale marked on the post so you can easily fine-tune as children grow.
+You can set the riser handlebars for near or far reach and adjust the height.
 Our grips are scaled for little hands to give the rider complete control.

 Don’t make your purchase based on age alone.
 There can be a huge difference in leg sizes/inseam between children in the same age group.